With cross training for runners, you really can’t get much better than cycling.

 So, what did the researchers find?…

-- Longer recoveries (80 and 120s) were better for improving power on the bike,
+- Longer recoveries (80 and 120s) were better for increasing power on the bike,

 - Shorter 30s recoveries better transferred fitness over to improved endurance running — in this case a 3.1% improvement in 3km running performance.

-And, this improvement happened quickly…in fact, after just two weeks of training – 6 sessions across 2 weeks.
+And this happened rapidly… after just two weeks of training — 6 sessions across 2 weeks.

-So, why were the shorter recoveries more effective?
-Simply put, the shorter recoveries increased the aerobic demand which increased the level of endurance training adaptation.
+So, why were the shorter recoveries more effective?… The simple answer is the shorter recoveries increased the aerobic demand, which enhanced the level of endurance training adaptation.

 From this, it would be easy to conclude that runners should only use short recoveries with sprint cycling intervals.